angudadevops/k8s_addons/logging/README.md

-#### Logging for K8's
+# Logging for Kubernetes

-- For logs storage, used emptyDir as a storage. it's recommend to store as persistence volume
+`NOTE:` For logs storage, used emptyDir as a storage. it's recommend to store as persistence volume
-- Here kibana exposed as NodePort, that way you can access your kibana with nodeIP and NodePort as 31113

-Run below playbook to install Fluent-Bit, ElasticSearch, LogStash, Graylog
+Run below playbook to install Fluent-Bit, ElasticSearch, LogStash, Graylog, Kibana

 ```
 kubectl apply -f logging-all-in-one.yaml